-Prerequisites to the Major.
 SPANISH 277 (or 275 & 276).
 The prerequisite will be waived for Residential College students who complete one RCLANG 324 readings course in Spanish.
-Students who complete a second and/or a third RCLANG 324 course will receive credit in the major for a Spanish elective at the 300 level.
+Students who complete a second and/or a third RCLANG 324 course will receive major credit for a Spanish elective at the 300 level.
 For eligible students, SPANISH 278, Spanish for Heritage Language Learners, can be substituted for SPANISH 277.

-Requirements for the Major.
-A minimum of 10 courses (30 credits), of at least 3 credits each, beyond the prerequisite.
+A minimum of 10 courses (30 approved credits), of at least 3 credits each, beyond the prerequisite.